 The Cybersecurity Maturity Model Certification (CMMC) is a unified cybersecurity standard for future Department of Defense (DoD) acquisitions.
 In short, all companies that work with the DoD will soon be required to meet certain requirements to bid on be awarded contracts.

 Hartman conducts independent CMMC readiness assessments and helps define actions to remain competitive and win future contracts.
-Hartman can work directly with your leadership to develop a plan to close gaps and work toward certification at the most appropriate level.
+Hartman can work directly with your leadership to develop a plan to close gaps and work toward certification at the most appropriate level through our CMMC compliance services.

 Section 889(a)(1)(B) Compliance